 Advocacy & Coalition-Building

-The Marillac Mission Fund supports advocacy as an investment that can lead to systemic, long-lasting change that can affect large segments of the population within our focus areas over the long-term.
+The Marillac Mission Fund supports advocacy as an investment that can lead to systemic, long-lasting change that can affect large segments of the population within our core focus areas (Older Adults Living Independently, Immigrants & Refugees, Human Trafficking Prevention, or Veterans) over the long-term.
 Nonprofit organizations offer unique credibility to the policy process by their essential, non-partisan representative role in the community, and their unique expertise of the issues and public vision.

 “Through their unique ability to care for, engage and empower people to be active

 on their own behalf, nonprofit organizations serve as catalysts for positive, substantive

 change in conditions that improve the quality of life and empower individuals